ray-lee/cspace-public-browser.js/README.md

 ### For CollectionSpace Administrators

 The CollectionSpace public browser is a JavaScript application that runs in a web browser.
-See the [installation instructions](https://github.com/collectionspace/cspace-public-browser.js/tree/master/docs/installation) to make the application available to your CollectionSpace users.
+To install the application in a WordPress site, use the [wp-collectionspace](https://github.com/ray-lee/wp-collectionspace) WordPress plugin.

 ### For CollectionSpace Developers